Spider-Man and His Amazing Friends: As a superhero

 In the Season 3 episode "The Education of a Superhero", nerdy Francis Byte is an avid video game player who is especially engrossed into gaining the high score on a game called Zellman Comman at the local arcade.
 The villain Gamesman sends a hypnotic signal that entrances over 300,000 people in the city.
-However, it does not affect Francis' girlfriend Louise, Spider-Man, and Firestar, nor does the signal affect Francis' mind, which is distracted from entrancement by Louise and the game.
+This does not affect Francis' girlfriend Louise, Spider-Man, and Firestar, nor does the signal affect Francis' mind, which is distracted from entrancement by Louise and the game.
 Louise walks away from Francis, then also gets affected and hypnotized after having her pleas disregarded by Francis.
 He (unbeknownst to any others) plays the arcade machine so rigorously that it and other arcade machines (most of which are emitting the hypnotic waves) explode.
-The explosion somehow transforms Francis into Videoman.
+The explosion transforms Francis into Videoman.

 Francis discovers that he can become his new blue and white, red-eyed alter-ego Videoman at will.
-However, he is completely inexperienced with his handling of such powerful abilities.
+However, he is inexperienced with handling such powerful abilities.
 He tries to help the trio (which has awakened Iceman from his trance) against a hypnotized mob, but they repel his offers due to his inexperience.
 He then tries to save Louise from the Gamesman, but he is easily blackmailed into manipulating a military communications satellite system in return for Louise's freedom, an offer that is then reneged upon by the Gamesman.
 Enraged at the trickery, Videoman helps Spider-Man and the others free Louise and also reverses his stoppage of the military computer.
 After the Gamesman is defeated, Francis accepts an invitation to join the X-Men, while Louise accepts him and his abilities.

+Videoman made a cameo appearance in the 2023 film Spider-Man: Across the Spider-Verse.
+He is depicted as a prisoner of Miguel O'Hara's Spider-Society among other universe-displaced villains.